pgjones/flake8-sql/README.md

 keywords](https://github.com/PyCQA/flake8-import-order/blob/master/flake8_sql/keywords.py)
 instead use the full length version.

+### Q443 Incorrect whitespace around comma

+Commas should be followed by whitespace, but not preceeded.

+### Q444 Incorrect whitespace around equals

+Equals should be surrounded with whitespace.

 ## Limitations

 String constants are sought out in the code and considered SQL if they